-The new Aroma Snooze is gaining cult status around Australia as the best sleep aid for newborns, babies, children, teens and adults.
+The new Aroma Snooze is gaining hero status around Australia as the best sleep aid for newborns, babies, children, teens and adults.
 So many functions delivering sleep to those who need it most.

 There's really nothing like it on the Australian market.